KHEngineering/RoboRio/faq/pcm.md

 This is a question for FIRST, and the official 2015 rules.
 Beta teams have been connecting additional VRM's and PCM's directly to 1 of the 16 motor channels and allow more than one to be connected to any given channel.
-They bot take in unregulated 12V.
+They both take in unregulated 12V.

 We have also connected 2 devices on a single 30amp channel without problems, however defer to FIRST and the official 2015 rules for correct wireing.

 ---

 ##Does the PCM have any other features over CAN?
 Yes,  the PCM logs all faults.
 Compressor faults are both momentary and sticky meaning you will see a red status LED while the fault is occuring and an orange LED that is persistant across power cycle (sticky fault)  indicating that a fault has occured.
 The exact type of fault is revealed in the web interface of the RoboRIO.

 ---